-The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
+The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
 The company has decided not to early adopt any of the new and amended pronouncements.